 Here is our list of important things for international students to know and keep in mind before going to study in the UK:

-1. Research Research Research
+1. Research In-advance

 Be sure to research thoroughly before departing, there are so many different colleges, universities and English language schools offering study programs in the UK.
 There are also literally hundreds of places you can study from small towns to large international cities.